 3. Consume Ample Protein

-Ultimately, protein intake should be spaced throughout the day and consumed within an hour or two following workouts.
+Ultimately, protein intake should be spaced evenly throughout the day and consumed within an hour or two following workouts.

 4. Don't Skimp Out on Carbs

 While protein is often thought to be the sole driver of muscle growth, we must not undermine the impact of carbs.
+Eating enough carbs is important to spare using protein for energy and keeping the protein used for building muscle.

 Focus attention on healthy complex carbs such as whole grains, cereals, pasta, rice, potatoes, fruits, vegetables, and dairy products that are rich in nutrients.
 Also pair with protein sources following a workout, which may include Greek yogurt and berries and cottage cheese and pineapple chunks.

-5. And Don't Fear the Fat
+5. Don't Fear the Fat

 Fearing the fat in worry to gain it can be harmful to your progress.
 Those so-called "healthy fats," including monounsaturated fats and omega-3 fatty acids, can assist processes used for muscle growth and recovery, including immune and hormonal functions.